• Skip to primary navigation

 18:55 – Have another snack and drink some water – maybe the extra fuel will somehow bring about my campsite more quickly.

-19:22 – It is really starting to get darker.
-Now, convinced that I am not making it to my campsite, I consider pitching my tent in the next acceptable tent site.
+19:22—It is really starting to get darker.
+Now, convinced that I will not make it to my campsite, I am considering pitching my tent at the next acceptable site.

 19:33 – I arrive at my intended campsite just as the sun vanishes beyond the horizon.